OktarinTentakel/lsd-landmark-style-definition/readme.md

 state to be defined _after_ the descendants, so we are able to overwrite styles of descendants without specificity problems (and without screwing up readability).
 But that changes our hierarchy order, doesn't it?
 It does.
-And it looks a little wild, but bear with me:
+And it looks a little wild, but bear with me (no pun intended):

 1. description of **the element itself**
 2. descriptions of **states** (if no descendants are affected)